 Are you looking to replace your teeth, but not wanting traditional dentures?
 A new revolutionary implant procedure offers a beautiful prosthesis known as “Teeth-In-One-Day” or a Fixed Hybrid Prosthesis.
 The hybrid prosthesis is the only treatment in dentistry that provides total replacement of teeth and permanently stays in your mouth.
 Also, a hybrid prosthesis is excellent in aesthetics, resulting in a dramatic improvement in a quality of life of patients.

 The immediate delivery (you will never be without your teeth) of an implant-supported hybrid restoration is a revolutionary procedure that required extensive training.
-A highly trained team of dental implant specialists performs the procedure.
-This team includes a dentist, surgeon, and implant technician.
+A highly trained team of dentists performs the procedure.
+This team includes a general dentist, surgeon, and implant technician.
 The procedure is also known as “implant retained bridges” or “one-day teeth replacement.”

 Dr. Brad Alderman has extensive experience in fabricating hybrid prostheses.
 His experience includes multiple continuing education classes, and hundreds of dental implants restored over the last decade.